-This toolkit serves as a resource and guide for behavioral health agencies adopting a tobacco-free policy for their facilities and campuses.
+This toolkit serves as a resource and guide for behavioral health agencies adopting a tobacco-free wellness policy for their facilities and campuses.
 It provides information on tobacco use among the behavioral health population, as well as a step-by-step guide to becoming a tobacco-free facility and treating tobacco use in clients and staff.
-It also suggests ways of incorporating a larger program of wellness that not only supports smoking cessation, but improves overall health.
+It also suggests ways of incorporating a larger program of wellness that not only supports smoking cessation, but improves overall the mental, emotional, physical, occupational, intellectual, and spiritual aspects of one's life.

-We look forward to a future where we are free from the burden of nicotine addiction among the behavioral health population, and we are pleased to be partners with you in making that future a reality.
+We look forward to a future in which we have overcome and eliminated the added burden of nicotine addiction among the behavioral health population, and we are pleased to partner with you in making that future a reality.